What is powerline networking?

 Consider how this will impact your usage.
 If you’re just using powerline adapters for web browsing and other low-bandwidth tasks then a 200Mb adapter will easily suffice.
 But if you’re planning on streaming high definition video or moving large files regularly then it’s worth opting for the higher speed adapters.

 Take your broadband speed into account too, otherwise you could find the performance really drops off when using the powerline.
 Anyone with a fibre or cable connection will be best with powerline setup capable of 500Mb or faster.
-If you’ve got a very quick connection like Virgin Media’s 200Mb cable you may not be able to reach the top speed of your broadband when connected via powerline even with the 1200Mb kits.
+If you’ve got a very quick connection like Virgin Media’s 200Mb cable you should use the fastest powerline adapters available to avoid crippling broadband performance.

 Finally, it’s very important that you account for the network interface on the devices you’re connecting to the powerline setup.
-For a long time the standard speed of a wired network connection was 100Mb so lots of computers and other hardware will be limited to that rate.
-But if you’ve purchased a computer or other device with a network port in the last few years it likely supports gigabit ethernet.
+For a long time the standard speed of a wired network connection was 100Mb, and lots of computers and other hardware will be limited to that rate.
+But if you’ve purchased a computer or other device with a network port in the last few years it likely supports faster "gigabit ethernet".

 If you’re planning on using powerline networking for speeds above 100Mb you’ll need to make sure that your router and ports all support gigabit, otherwise it will be limited to the slowest link in the chain.
 And if you’re building a new network from scratch it’s a good idea to use Cat 6 ethernet cable too.